 Johnson holds several leadership positions outside the AFT.
 She is vice president of the Metropolitan Baltimore Council, AFL-CIO; is a trustee for the Maryland State and District of Columbia AFL-CIO; and serves on the board of directors of the Municipal Employees Credit Union in Baltimore.
 In August 2008, Johnson was named treasurer of the national board of the A. Philip Randolph Institute.
 She is the president of the APRI’s Baltimore chapter and the assistant treasurer for the Baltimore County chapter of the NAACP.
 Johnson serves on the board of directors of the AFL-CIO Transportation Trades Department; Share My Lesson; the National Coalition on Black Civic Participation; the American Association of Classified School Employees; the BlueGreen Alliance; the International Labor Rights Forum; and Union Privilege and the Union Label & Service Trades Department, both of which affiliate with the AFL-CIO.
 The AFT secretary-treasurer is also on the board of Citizens for Tax Justice; the Child Labor Coalition, which she co-chairs; the Faith & Politics Institute; and the Institute for Women’s Policy Research, a think tank that focuses primarily on domestic women’s issues.
 She also serves on the American Income Life Labor Advisory Board.
 Most recently, Johnson was elected as a trustee of the national Coalition of Black Trade Unionists.

 Johnson’s political activism led to her being honored as 2005 Labor Leader of the Year by the Maryland Democratic Party.
 Ebony magazine also featured her in an article titled “Blacks of Influence in Unions.”

 Johnson received her teaching degree through the Career Opportunities Program at Coppin State University in Maryland.
 She has received numerous awards, including an honorary doctoral degree from Coppin State, a community service award from the United Way, a volunteer service award from the Maryland State AFL-CIO, the Albert Shanker PSRP Pioneer Award, and the Service Award from the Baltimore Teachers Union’s paraprofessional chapter.

 Johnson is the proud mother of three children, whom she raised with her late husband, Leonard.
-She has seven grandchildren and five great-grandchildren.
+She has seven grandchildren and six great-grandchildren.